gurnec/btcrecover/TUTORIAL.md

 When you run this, you will be prompted for your master public key (or your address), and your seed.

-### GPU acceleration for Bitcoin Core, Armory, and Litecoin-Qt wallets###
+### GPU acceleration for Bitcoin Classic/XT/Core, Armory, and Litecoin-Qt wallets###

 *btcrecover* includes experimental support for using one or more graphics cards or dedicated accelerator cards to increase search performance.
-This can offer on the order of *100x* better performance with Bitcoin Core or Litecoin-Qt wallets when enabled and correctly tuned.
+This can offer on the order of *100x* better performance with Bitcoin Classic/XT/Core or Litecoin-Qt wallets when enabled and correctly tuned.
 With Armory (which uses a GPU-resistant key derivation function), this can offer a modest improvement of 2x - 5x.

 For more information, please see the [GPU Acceleration Guide](docs/GPU_Acceleration.md).